nuovotaka/assetpricejp-astrowind/src/content/post/assepricejp.md

 publishDate: 2024-03-23T18:00:00+09:00
 author: Takahiro Natsume
 title: About ASSETPRICEJP
-excerpt: This add-on provides google apps script to retrieve prices of Japanese stocks and mutual funds.
+excerpt: This add-on inserts formulas into spreadsheet cells to obtain prices of Japanese stocks and mutual funds.
+You can also use the function (ASSETPRICEJP) in the add-on to get the prices.
 image: ~/assets/images/spreadsheets-sample.png
 category: Document
 tags: